DjikstraCS/MVC-Web-Crawler/README.md

 📁 Archived
 # MVC-Web-Crawler
-Web crawler buildt with Selenium and firefox, complete with GUI and everything.
+Web scraper buildt with Selenium and firefox, complete with GUI and everything.

 Can crawl dba.dk for deals.